 Letter from the Dean

-Ever since the inception of our school some twenty years ago we have been entertaining an aspiration of something truly relevant for the individual and society outside of the immediate realms of the classroom wherein best business practices are discussed.
+Ever since the inception of our school more than twenty years ago we have been entertaining an aspiration of something truly relevant for the individual and society outside of the immediate realms of the classroom wherein best business practices are discussed.
 Today those ideas are nicely grasped by how we phrase our raison d’être (our mission), our overall aspirations (our vision) and what we believe is important at some depth (our values).

 We believe in the potential of the individual and what is meaningful to a human and society at large as seen through the sound working-out of institutions, such as the power of mutually enriching cultures and diverse opinions.
 At times we need to challenge the ‘established’ state of things since here are opportunities that aren't immediately apparent.
 We believe this striving of an eloquent (business) professional must further on be anchored in the ‘taking of others into account’ (much like Max Weber taught us a century ago) as seen in the gradually evolving mutual trust pillared by a sense of respect to one another.
 Much of this is encapsulated in the role of transparency which on the one hand ignites our aiming for excellence and on the other hand emphasizes how this aiming goes aptly together with being humble, much in line with the roots of the Scandinavian school of management.
 And this depth characterizes the whole of the Stockholm School of Economics ever since it was founded back in 1909.